NexPlayer/Unity-SDK/advanced/multiview.md

 Starts the selected player instance with an specific content.

 ##### ResumeAllPlayers()
-Resumes the playback of all multiview instances.
+Resumes the playback of all Multiview instances.

 ##### PauseAllPlayers()
-Pauses the playback of all multiview instances.
+Pauses the playback of all Multiview instances.

 ##### StopAllPlayers()
-Pauses the playback of all multiview instances and sets them on stop state.
+Pauses the playback of all Multiview instances and sets them on stop state.
 Stop will pause the playback and set the playback time to 0ms.

 ##### CloseAllPlayers()
-Closes the playback of all multiview instances.
+Closes the playback of all Multiview instances.

 ##### ReleaseAllPlayers()
-Release the playback of all multiview instances.
+Release the playback of all Multiview instances.
 It also release and destroy *MultistreamController* instance.

 ##### RestartMultiStreamsPlayback()
-Restart the playback of all multiview instances to the beggining of the content.
+Restart the playback of all Multiview instances to the beggining of the content.

 ### OTHERS